 Featuring the tour de force Jennifer Vuletic (Mercilesss Gods) as the Nightingale, Brigid Gallacher (Merciless Gods, Dangerous Liaisons, Dracula) and Yuchen Wang (Little Emperors), Little Ones Theatre’s newest ode to Oscar Wilde is not to be missed.

 Featured in: Keith Gow’s Top 20 Theatre Shows of 2018 and Across The Aisle’s standout performances of 2018.

 ★★★★ “Director Stephen Nicolazzo has constructed an exquisite ode to Romanticism in this adaptation, as detailed and precise as anything he’s put on stage before.
-These adaptations by Little Ones of Wilde’s stories for children are minor gems, perfect distillations of form and content.
-Their queerness is inherent…The true essence of their queerness doesn’t really lie in gender or even sexuality; it’s in an idea of otherness as something incredibly fragile and worthy of protection or elevation.
-They intrinsically point to the author’s nature, and Nicolazzo is the ideal theatre maker to bring them, quivering and beautiful, back into the light.”
+Nicolazzo is the ideal theatre maker to bring these fairy tales, quivering and beautiful, back into the light.”
 Tim Byrne, Time Out

 ★★★★ “The ingredients that make up this production are a recipe for brilliance.
 I was captivated.
 Keeps your mind ticking over.
 A must.”
 Liddy Clark, Stage Noise

 “The alto-voiced Brigid Gallacher is deliciously androgynous.
 Jennifer Vuletic plays the nightingale with claw hands and coloratura.
 Her performance is a feast.
 Original and true to the writer that inspired it” Chris Boyd, The Australian